-How do I reduce my expenditure on sourcing?” – This is a commonly asked question in procurement circles.
+How do I reduce my expenditure on sourcing?” - This is a commonly asked question in procurement circles.
 Packaging is no different.
-All procurement managers we meet are looking at reducing packaging costs for their standard requirements which are easily available in the market.
+All procurement managers we meet are looking at reducing the packaging cost for their standard requirements which are easily available in the market.

-Even then, the organizations whose main business is not packaging tend to sideline it, causing them to sometimes even end up with incorrect kind of packaging.
-This mostly leads to unnecessary increment of packaging cost and brand name deterioration.
+Even then, the organizations whose main business is not packaging tend to sideline it, causing unnecessary increment of packaging cost and brand name deterioration.

 Connecting with multiple vendors and getting their independent quotes can be very tedious.
 This is a common challenge we have seen across the board of clients we are catering to.
 We’re solving this problem for them through technology.
 The digital platform we have built in-house enables us to put together quotes from multiple vendors and choose the best quote keeping in mind other variables like quality and timely delivery.